aymenbrahimdjelloul/SafePassPy/README.md

 - [x] Generate a strong random passwords for you

 ## How It's work ?
-<p>SafePassPy uses multiple methods to make you satisfied and feel secure, it uses multiple password measures that have been authorized from specialists in IT and Cyber-Security
+<p>SecurePass uses multiple methods to make you satisfied and feel secure, it uses multiple password measures that have been authorized from specialists in IT and Cyber-Security
-like Avast and Google, also SafePassPy uses a large passwords database to check password breachs through it</p>
+like Avast and Google, also SecurePass uses a large passwords database to check password breachs through it</p>

 ### Simple Usage :